 In the iOS version, choose 'Conversation Settings' in the Settings menu and tap 'Chat Wallpaper', before choosing which image you want.

 3. Save photos you've received

 The images and videos that you're sent in WhatsApp chats remain stored on your device in the WhatsApp\media\WhatsApp Images folder.
-In Android, you can view these images in the Gallery, and can share them on Facebook, apply them as contact photos, and so on.
+In Android, you can view these images in the Gallery, and can share them on Facebook, apply them as contact photos, and more.
 In iOS, WhatsApp images are stored in the Photos app.

-In WhatsApp for Android you can see all the files you've sent and received by clicking on the Media button in the chat menu.
+In WhatsApp for Android, you can see all the files you've sent and received by clicking on the Media button in the chat menu.